Council of Soissons: 3 March 744

 Held by order of King Pepin, this council was attended by 23 bishops including Hartbert, bishop of Sens, and presided over by St Boniface.
 The mayor Carloman was also involved.
 It condemned the charismatic mystic preacher Aldebert and ordered his arrest, appointed St Abel bishop of Reims, and published 10 canons: recognizing the Nicene Creed (1); forbidding fornication and perjury to laity and ordering all priests to submit to their bishop, to receive him as needed, to obtain the holy rite and chrism from him, and to render an annual account of their conduct (4); forbidding the reception of foreign clerics (5); directing bishops to extirpate paganism (6); ordering Adelbert's crosses removed and burned (7); forbidding clerics from housing women other than their mothers, sisters, and nieces (8); forbidding laity from housing nuns or from marrying another man's wife before his death.

 13 November 833

 Held in the Church of St Mary, this council was presided over by Ebbo, archbishop of Reims.
 It deposed King Louis the Pious and forced him to confess to various crimes.

 26 April 853

 Held in St Medard Abbey, this council was attended by 26 or 52 bishops and King Charles the Bald and presided over by Hincmar, archbishop of Reims.
-It produced 30 canons declaring declaring the acts of Ebbo during his second episcopate invalid, particularly his clerical appointments and alienation of church property.
+It produced 30 canons declaring the acts of Ebbo during his second episcopate invalid, particularly his clerical appointments and alienation of church property.